newrelic/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 #### GCP

-To start receiving Google Cloud Platform (GCP) data with [New Relic GCP integrations](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/introduction-google-cloud-platform-integrations/), connect your Google project to New Relic's [infrastructure monitoring](https://docs.newrelic.com/docs/infrastructure/infrastructure-monitoring/get-started/get-started-infrastructure-monitoring).
+The Google Cloud Platform integrations reports data from various GCP services to your New Relic account.

+This example will integrate the following resources: `App Engine`, `BigQuery`, `Cloud Functions`, `Cloud Load Balancing`, `Cloud Pub/Sub`, `Cloud Spanner`, `Cloud SQL`, `Cloud Storage`, `Compute Engine`, and `Kubernetes Engine`.
+Feel free to adapt the example to your needs.

 Link: https://github.com/newrelic/terraform-provider-newrelic/blob/main/examples/cloud-integrations-gcp.tf

 Variables:

 * NEW_RELIC_ACCOUNT_ID: The New Relic account you want to link to GCP.
-* NEW_RELIC_SERVICE_ACCOUNT_ID: The New Relic Service Account ID, Which should be added as a service Account(with [viewer and serviceUsageConsumer role](https://cloud.google.com/iam/docs/understanding-roles)) of your GCP account to get the metrics.
+* NEW_RELIC_SERVICE_ACCOUNT_ID: The ID of the New Relic GCP [Service Account](https://cloud.google.com/iam/docs/service-accounts) with [Viewer and Service Usage Consumer roles](https://cloud.google.com/iam/docs/understanding-roles).
+You can find this ID in the New Relic UI by going to `Infrastructure > GCP > Add a GCP project`.
+For more information [check out the New Relic docs](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/connect-google-cloud-platform-services-new-relic/).
+* GCP_PROJECT_ID: The ID of the project you want to receive data from in GCP.